• MON - THU (8am - 4pm) | FRI (8am - 3pm)

 (515) 276-7211

-Chapter 7 BankruptcyLower-income earners who don’t have many assets benefit most from Chapter 7 bankruptcy.
+Chapter 7 bankruptcy is typically for lower-income earners who don’t have many assets.
 However, if the person has already filed a Chapter 7, they’re barred from filing another for eight years.
-That doesn’t mean we can’t help!
-Call us to see if there is anything we can do for you.

 Almost every type of debt is dischargeable in Chapter 7 bankruptcy, except for child support, certain taxes, alimony, willful and malicious injuries, thefts and student loans.